HermanToothrot10/qubic-capital-whitepaper/README.md

-# qubic-capital-manual
+# qubic-capital-whitepaper
-This manual provides a clear and structured guide to using Qubic Capital through QVAULT v2.
+Whitepaper and documentation of Qubic Capital, a decentralized governance-driven investment vehicle providing diversified exposure across the Qubic ecosystem.